La Tartiflette Savoyarde

 Tartiflette ingredients

-The following video explains all steps in 3 minutes.
-Below you will find the recipe again in clear text form.
-Have fun cooking!
+The following video explains all the steps in 3 minutes.
+Below you'll find the recipe again in clear text format.
+Enjoy cooking!

 Preparation:

-1. Preheat the oven to 200°C and boil the potatoes.
+1. Preheat the oven to 200°C and cook the potatoes.

-2. Dice the bacon and leave in a pan without oil.
-Cut the onions and sauté them until they are nice and golden brown.
+2. Dice the bacon and fry it in a pan without oil.
+Chop the onions and fry them until golden brown.

-3. Cut the finished potatoes (ready here means: al dente, because they will go straight into the oven) and fry them.
+3. Cut the finished potatoes (ready here means al dente, because they will go straight into the oven) into slices and fry them.

-4. Optionally add some crème fraîche or épaisse and turn off the fire.
-Opinions differ on the use of crème fraîche or épaisse.
-We have tried both and the pure version tastes spicier and is creamier.
-The version with crème fraîche or épaisse is more runny and a little less flavorful, but also very tasty.
-As is so often the case, it is not a question of right or wrong, but simply of taste.
+4. Optionally, add some crème fraîche or épaisse and turn off the heat.
+Opinions differ regarding the use of crème fraîche or épaisse.
+We've tried both, and the plain version tastes spicier and is creamier.
+The version with crème fraîche or épaisse is more liquid and slightly less spicy, but also very tasty.
+As is often the case, it's not a question of right or wrong, but simply a matter of taste.

 5. Place the potatoes, onions and bacon in an ovenproof dish.

-6. Slice the Reblochon lengthways and place it skin side up, with the soft inside resting on the warm potatoes.
-Optionally, you can quarter the Reblochon half again.
-This way it can be better distributed over the mold.
+6. Cut the Reblochon lengthwise and place it rind-side up on top of the warm potatoes.
+Optionally, you can also quarter the Reblochon half again.
+This may make it easier to spread it across the dish.

-7. Now put the whole thing in the oven and bake for about 20 minutes until the cheese has melted and the rind is nice and golden brown and crispy and your kitchen has been filled with a spicy cheese scent.
+7. Now put the whole thing in the oven and bake for about 20 minutes until the cheese has melted and the crust is nice and golden brown and crispy and your kitchen is filled with a spicy cheese aroma.

-8. By now you should also pour yourself a glass of Jongieux, which is not on the list of ingredients, but is a must.
+8. At this point, you should also pour yourself a glass of Jongieux, which is not on the list of ingredients but is an absolute must.

-9. A green salad with a beautifully sour vinaigrette tastes particularly good and balances out the savory richness of the tartiflette with its freshness and crispness.
-Bon Appetit!
+9. A green salad with a nicely acidic vinaigrette goes particularly well with this dish, balancing the spicy richness of the tartiflette with its freshness and crunch.
+Bon appétit!

 Tartiflette